wlillisdev/hiking-hub/README.md

   - After running the site through HTML checker, a number of small bugs were identified.
 Each error was identified and an appropriate solution applied, i went through all pages and fixed any errors.
 It was good lesson and practice in finding problems with code and fixing them.
   - After Running all the pages through lighthouse, it identified issues with a number of images due to size.
 Lighthouse suggested to change some larger images which was done.
   - After running all python code through pep 8 validator a number of errors were identified and fixed.
-  - When creating the add post form I didn’t want the slug to appear on the form but when I removed it.
-It broke the form.
+  - When creating the add post form I didn’t want the slug to appear on the form but when removed  it broke the form.
 I research this problem and found a solution on stack overflow which fixed this problem.
 [Slugify](https://learndjango.com/tutorials/django-slug-tutorial)
   - On the display posts page unless the images were sized correctly at upload the post cards were out of alignment [Card Alignment issue] (static/readme/card_size_issue.png) and did not look great, I found a solution on how to size the images all the same on stack overflow [Cards images all the same size](https://stackoverflow.com/questions/37287153/how-to-get-images-in-bootstraps-card-to-be-the-same-height-width)
   - The summer note WYSIWYG Editor on the add post form and the update posts form was not responsive and was huge, i did some research on this and found a solution on Github [Summer Note Github](https://github.com/summernote/django-summernote) I was able to customise the summer note WYSIWYG editor and get it to fit and be responsive.
   - There was a bug in the footer it wasent staying on the bottom of the page [Footer Issue](static/readme/fotter_bug.png).
 I found a solution on stack overflow that fixed this issue.